-Residential and Commercial Leasing Attorney in Indiana and Illinois
+Residential and Commercial Leasing Attorney in Illinois

 Lease agreements are the backbone of any tenancy, be it residential or commercial.
 They lay out the terms and conditions that tenants and landlords must abide by during the lease period.
 While these agreements should be fair and reasonable for both parties, a tenant or landlord may dispute over the terms or conditions of the lease and how they are implemented or executed.

-Airdo Werwas, LLC handles all types of legal matters related to real estate, including lease creation, review, and negotiation and when a lease dispute arises, we can help you navigate the applicable laws and ordinances that come into play along with your lease agreement.
+Airdo Werwas, LLC, handles all types of legal matters related to real estate, including lease creation, review, and negotiation and when a lease dispute arises, we can help you navigate the applicable laws and ordinances that come into play along with your lease agreement.

 Residential Lease Disputes

 Residential lease disputes are typically between landlords and tenants.
 They can arise due to several reasons, such as unpaid rent, property damage, lease violations, and eviction proceedings.
 Residential lease disputes are usually brought before small claims court, where judges have the authority to make judgments up to a certain amount.
 If the case involves a significant amount of money or complex legal issues, it may be brought before a higher court.
-Here are some of the most common residential lease disputes:

 - Unpaid Rent.
 When a tenant fails to pay rent, landlords can take legal action against them.
 This could involve either (1) sending a notice to pay; or (2) filing for an eviction.
 Tenants, on the other hand, may dispute unpaid rent if they believe the landlord has breached their lease agreement.